firebitsbr/fraud-detection-neuromorphic/docs/CRITICAL_ANALYSIS.md

 - [ ] **COMPLIANCE**
  - [ ] LGPD audit pasifd
  - [ ] PCI-DSS checklist OK
- - [ ] SOC2 in progresso
+ - [ ] SOC2 in progress
  - [ ] Data retention policy

 ---

-## Lições Aprendidas
+## lessons Aprendidas

-### O that este projeto ensina
+### What this project ensina

-1. **SNNs are promissoras, MAS...**
+1. **SNNs are promissoras, but...**
- - Ainda imaturas for produção
+ - still immature for production
- - Ferramentas of pesquisa ≠ ferramentas of produção
+ - Tools of research ≠ tools of production
- - Hardware neuromórfico é o futuro, mas o futuro still not chegor
+ - Hardware neuromórfico é o futuro, but o futuro still not chegor

-2. **Dataift sintético é armadilha**
+2. **Dataset synthetic é armadilha**
- - Accuracy alta in synthetic != accuracy in production
+ - Accuracy high in synthetic != accuracy in production
- - Sempre validar in data reais before of claims
+ - always validate in data reais before of claims
  - Fraudadores are adversários adaptativos

-3. **Performance teórica ≠ Performance prática**
+3. **Performance theoretical ≠ Performance practical**
- - Paper diz "1ms latency" → Hardware específico
+ - Paper diz "1ms latency" → Hardware specific
- - Implementação real has overhead
+ - Implementation real has overhead
- - Sempre benchmark before of promessas
+ - always benchmark before of promessas

 4. **Compliance not é afhavethorght**
  - LGPD, PCI-DSS, SOC2 are requisitos, not opcionais
- - Explicabilidade é crítica
+ - Explainability é critical
  - Custo of not withpliance é enorme

-5. **Produção é 80% from the trabalho**
+5. **Production é 80% from the trabalho**
- - Model funcionar != Sishasa in produção
+ - Model work != System in production
  - Monitoring, alerting, DR, ifcurity, withpliance...
  - Underpromiif, overdeliver